Democratic presidential support waning in New York

 STATE STATS

-Voter makeup: There are over 13 million registered voters in New York.
-Approximately half of these—6.4 million—are registered Democrats, while fewer than 3 million are registered Republicans.
+Voter makeup: There were more than 13 million registered voters in New York, as of February.
+Approximately half of those—6.4 million—are registered Democrats, while fewer than 3 million are registered Republicans.
 Three million voters are unaffiliated while 600,000 others belong to smaller parties such as the Conservative Party and the Working Families Party.

 For decades, New York has been a stronghold for Democratic presidential hopefuls.
 Voters there have chosen a Democratic candidate in every presidential election since 1988, with six of those contests decided by at least a 20 percent margin.